Super Mario Party lets you connect multiple Switch consoles to expand your screen

 Mario Party has long been a Nintendo franchise that pushes the technical limits of the systems in their most gimmicky capacities.
 It seems that the Switch will gain some cool applications of the controllers’ motion capabilities for the wide variety of party games.

-This really seems like the idealized use for the Switch’s controller system and while Mario Kart 8 offered a lot of tabletop fun for using controllers on the tiny screen, Nintendo is really letting loose here bringing multiple Switches together and all of the controllers that they can handle.
+This really seems like the idealized use for the Switch’s controller system, and while Mario Kart 8 offered a lot of tabletop fun for using controllers on the tiny screen, Nintendo is really letting loose here bringing multiple Switches together and all of the controllers that they can handle.

 How much a feature like this would actually be used in real life is a little dubious, but we’ll find out how much the mechanic fits into gameplay October 5.